in

 If you don’t want that much sugar, you can replace with more paprika, smoked paprika. or increase the amount of chili powder and other savory seasonings.

-Our Favorite BBQ Sauces for Smoked Chicken Thighs in an Electric Smoker
+BBQ Sauces for Chicken

 Blues Hog again wins the day here with their amazing lineup of sauces.
 While their rubs are great, their sauces are WORLD CLASS.